SuperPsychoSilver/aniwatt-official/README.md

-# ⚡ AniWatt
+# AniWatt
 **Amp up your entertainment!**

 ![AniWatt Logo](https://i.imgur.com/d39xP5N.png)

 ---

-### 🔌 What is AniWatt?
+### What is AniWatt?

-AniWatt is your hub for anime watching, book reading, TV show tracking, and more.
+AniWatt is your hub for watching TV Shows, anime, cartoons; reading books, manga, comics, and much more.
-We keep your media charged and flowing, so you'll never experience a blackout in your entertainment life.

 ---

-### ⚡ Features that keep the current flowing:
+### Features:
-- 📺 Track anime, books, and TV shows in one place.
+- Watch anime, TV shows, etc., in one place.
-- 🔋 Clean, no-nonsense interface that's always **fully charged**.
+- Clean, no-nonsense interface.
-- 💡 Personalize your lists and **light up** your watchlist.
+- Personalize your site with themes.
+- Build your watchlist... "readlist?"
+Haven't decided on a name yet.

 ---

-### ⚙ How to Use:
+### How to Use:
 1. **Go to [aniwatt.my.to](https://aniwatt.my.to).**
-2. **Choose your watt-worthy media.**
+2. **Choose your media.**
 3. **Charge through your backlog at your pace.**

 ---

-### 🛠 Tech Stack:
+### Using:
-- GitHub Pages (static & steady current)
+- GitHub Pages
-- HTML, CSS, JavaScript (buzzing with life)
+- HTML, CSS, JavaScript
+- Render
+- Consumet API
+- Jikan API
+- Buncha other things

 ---

-### 🚨 Disclaimer:
+### Disclaimer:
 AniWatt is a **fan-made** project.
-We do not host or stream any copyrighted material.
+It does not host or stream any copyrighted material.

 ---

-### ⚡ Let's Stay Connected:
-Watt are you waiting for?
-Power up your watchlist with AniWatt!
+### Other:
 Questions?
 Feedback?
-Buzz us me `nickolasknowles1920@gmail.com`.
+Buzz me at `nickolasknowles1920@gmail.com`.

 Discord: [The ONLY official one!](dsc.gg/aniwatt)